DirkSonguer/Vitou/documentation/server/basics.md

-# Kotahace basics
+# Vitou basics

-This document explains how the Kotahace server and it's core components work.
+This document explains how the Vitou server and it's core components work.

 ## Basic assumptions